-As we looked at last week, brands are using countdown timers in their email design.
+More and more brands are using countdown timers in their email design.
 Countdown timers are dynamic, attention-grabbing, and fun to use.
-Brands are integrating them to encourage subscribers to snag a last-minute deal, register for a workshop, watch an event, and more.
+Brands are integrating these timers to encourage subscribers to snag a last-minute deal, register for a workshop, watch an event, and more.

 In today’s workshop, we’ll be showing you how easy it is to add a countdown timer in your email messages.
-Our tools for this workshop will be the new custom HTML block in the BEE editor, along with a simple, free-to-use online tool that will generate the HTML for our countdown email timer.
+Our tools for this workshop will be the BEE editor, along with a simple, free-to-use online tool that will generate the HTML for our countdown email timer.

 Here’s our video recap: